bbros-dev/dockcross/README.md

 5. If you wish to make these containers available from your container registry under the organization/user name `MyProject` (does not have to match the Git server organization/user) then add `MyProject` to the file `ocix_org`.
 Default: `dockcross`
 6. To build and upload a single container: `make ocix-linux-arm64`.
 To see a list of containers available: `make list`.
 7. To build and upload all containers: Add the git repository to you CircleCI account.
 Then:
-    1. Select CircleCI Project settings.
+    a.
+Select CircleCI Project settings.
-    2. Select Environment variables.
+    b.
+Select Environment variables.
-    3. Add `OCIX_REGISTRY_USER` with your OCI registry user name.
+    c.
+Add `OCIX_REGISTRY_USER` with your OCI registry user name.
-    4. Add `OCIX_REGISTRY_PASSWORD` with your OCI registry password.
+    d.
+Add `OCIX_REGISTRY_PASSWORD` with your OCI registry password.

 What is the difference between dockcross and dockbuild ?
 --------------------------------------------------------

 The key difference is that [dockbuild](https://github.com/dockbuild/dockbuild#readme) images do **NOT** provide a [toolchain file](https://cmake.org/cmake/help/latest/manual/cmake-toolchains.7.html) but they use the same method to conveniently isolate the build environment as [dockcross](https://github.com/dockcross/dockcross#readme).

-dockbuild is used to build binaries for Linux x86\_64 / amd64 that will work across most Linux distributions. dockbuild performs a native Linux build where the host build system is a Linux x86\_64 / amd64 container image (so that it can be used for building binaries on any system which can run Open Container Initiative compatible container images) and the target runtime system is Linux x86\_x64 / amd64.
+dockbuild is used to build binaries for Linux x86_64 / amd64 that will work across most Linux distributions. dockbuild performs a native Linux build where the host build system is a Linux x86_64 / amd64 container image (so that it can be used for building binaries on any system which can run Open Container Initiative compatible container images) and the target runtime system is Linux x86_x64 / amd64.

-ocix is used to build binaries for many different platforms. ocix performs a cross compilation where the host build system is a Linux x86\_64 / amd64 container image (so that it can be used for building binaries on any system which can run Open Container Initiative compatible container images) and the target runtime system varies. ---
+ocix is used to build binaries for many different platforms. ocix performs a cross compilation where the host build system is a Linux x86_64 / amd64 container image (so that it can be used for building binaries on any system which can run Open Container Initiative compatible container images) and the target runtime system varies. ---

 Credits go to [sdt/docker-raspberry-pi-cross-compiler](https://github.com/sdt/docker-raspberry-pi-cross-compiler), who invented the base of the **dockcross** script.